 First inhabited by the Dorians in the 9th century BC, the 369-meter-high hilltop was also home to settlers in the Hellenistic, Roman and Byzantine eras, meaning the excavated buildings here are a mix of different periods.

 Key monuments include the Sanctuary of Artemidoros and the Sanctuary of Apollo Karneios, an agora lined with several monuments and the Royal Stoa, the Temple of Dionysus, a 2nd century AD gymnasium for Ephebes, cemeteries and a theatre built in the 1st century AD.

 The volcanic geology of Santorini makes for great scuba diving opportunities.
 Many interesting sites are found within the caldera lagoon such as the Faros Reef, located just after the lighthouse on the inside of the caldera and great for beginners.

-Other colourful, marine-rich diving spots include the Adiavatous Reef located on the rim of the caldera, the twin black-sand sites of Perissa and Kamari Rock, the shallow, clear waters of the House Reef and the Volcano, where abundant sea creatures flock to the wreck of a tour boat.
+Other colorful, marine-rich diving spots include the Adiavatous Reef located on the rim of the caldera, the twin black-sand sites of Perissa and Kamari Rock, the shallow, clear waters of the House Reef and the volcano, where abundant sea creatures flock to the wreck of a tour boat.